Allendale Charter Township, Michigan: History

 The land within the current borders of the township has been inhabited by humans since at least ca. 200 BCE to 500 CE, earliest evidence suggests occupation by Goodall focus, a Middle Woodland Hopewellian culture.
 At the time of European contact, Anishinaabe-speaking peoples, the Odawa and the Potawatomi lived within the current township.

 The first documented European in what is now Allendale was Pierre Constant, a French fur trader who established a trading post at Charleston for John Jacob Astor's American Fur Company in 1810.
 The first permanent European settler was Richard Roberts, of Wales, who purchased one hundred and sixty acres along the Grand River, building a log cabin in 1842 that became known as the Half-way House, as it was situated roughly halfway between Grand Haven and Grandville.
 Roberts established a sawmill, a blacksmith shop, a wheelwright and a store.

 In the winter of 1848–49, a meeting was held at the home of Alexander Milne for the purpose of drafting a petition requesting to become an organized Township, to be called the Township of Isaac.
 Those attending the meeting, along with Milne, were James Scott, Johnson Balcom, Alexander Scott, Robert Scott, John Hanna and Henry M. Reed.
 James Scott drew up the township petition which was signed by all of them.
 The petition was presented to the state legislature by state Senator Henry Pennoyer of Grand Haven.
 Senator Pennoyer, on his own initiative, substituted Isaac with the (misspelled) Allandale after Agnes Allen, the first name appearing on the tax roll, and the widow of Hannibal Allen, son of Revolutionary War hero Ethan Allen.
 The spelling was subsequently changed from Allandale to the current Allendale.

 In 1854 the township of Blendon was organized, and set off from Allendale.

+The area remained mostly rural for much of the 20th century.
+For example, Allendale Public Schools remained a K-8 district as late as 1969.